Accessibility Statement for Surrey and Borders Partnership NHS Foundation Trust

 Compliance Status

-This website and microsites are partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.
+This website and microsites are partially compliant with the Web Content Accessibility Guidelines (WCAG) version 2.2 AA standard, due to the non-compliances listed below.

 PDFs